Paycheck Protection Program Information

 - If you currently get your prescription sent to you by mail, you’ll continue to receive your refills as normal.
 If you usually pick up your prescriptions in person, the VA encourages you to use the online prescription refill and tracking tool.
 To make sure you have your medicine in time, request your refill at least 10 days before you’ll run out of your current prescription.

 - On March 21, 2020, President Trump signed into law S.3503, which will enable the Department of Veterans Affairs (VA) to continue providing the same level of education benefits to students having to take courses online due to the coronavirus (COVID-19) outbreak.

-Information for Local Governments
+Additional Resources for State and Local Governments